Prismic Meetup

 Congratulations!

-• You initialized a boilerplate from a Prismic theme
+• You initialized a project with a Starter from Prismic

-• You added a layout with markup, styles, and active links
+• You created a layout with global styles, a nav, and a footer

 • You integrated a CMS to safely and conveniently separate code from content

-• You built an entire website with a component-based architecture
+• You build an entire website with a component-based architecture

 FAQs about Svelte and SvelteKit